-path or road:
+path or road: one hour

-light vegetation:
+light vegetation: two hours

-open woods:
+open woods: three hours

-dense forest:

-laurel/rhododendron:

-one hour

-two hours

-five hours
+dense forest: five hours

-ten hours.
+laurel/rhododendron: ten hours.

 Specific terrain features such as cliff bands, rivers, and marshes may influence difficulty and travel time.

 Route selection is perhaps the one most important skill for GSAR land navigation, and is one of the most difficult to learn.
 One of the best methods to develop a facility for route selection is to participate often in orienteering meets.
 Many areas have orienteering clubs sponsoring regular meets; GSAR team members are encouraged to seek out these activities.